-- Seeking to pursue a career in the carpentry industrv - Seeking to enter a new industry sector - · Seeking a pathway to higher-level qualifications
+- Seeking to pursue a career in the carpentry industry - Seeking to enter a new industry sector - Seeking a pathway to higher-level qualifications

-Completing this course may provide you with learning opportunities. employment or Potential employment options are in the carpentry sector in roles such as carpenter, builder or foreman in residential or commercial construction.
+Completing this course may provide you with employment or learning opportunities.
+Potential employment options are in the carpentry sector in roles such as carpenter, builder or foreman in residential or commercial construction.
 Further education pathways may include the CPC40120 Certificate IV in Building and Construction (Building).